PVProu/SentinelBank-FoundryTested/README.md

 # 🏦 SentinelBank System with Fee Management

-A modular and secure Solidity-based smart contract system for handling multi-user Ether deposits and withdrawals with configurable fees.
+A modular and secure Solidity-based smart contract system for handling multi-user Ether deposits and withdrawals with configurable fees and full test coverage and fuzzing.
 Designed with best practices for security, access control, and extensibility.

 ---